 Test and analyze

 Once you complete your customer journey map, you’re welcome to wipe the sweat off your brow.
 We’re proud but you’re not done yet.
 It’s time to gather and analyze data.
 How many people left your website before a purchase was made?
 How can you improve customer service?
-With your map in hand, these are questions you should be able to answer.
+With your journey map in hand, these are examples of questions you should be able to answer.
 Test out your map for yourself.

 Remember to review your map regularly, especially if new products change the customers’ journey.
 Decide whether that review is monthly or quarterly for your business.
-Think of this as an ongoing project to streamline your processes and you’ll continue to see the benefit of customer journey maps.
+Think of this as an ongoing project to streamline your processes and you’ll continue to see the benefit of customer journey and experience maps.